 - Commercial Invoice (Scanned Copy)

-- Freight Invoice (If the Commercial Invoice doesn’t include the Freight Value)
+- Freight Invoice (if the Commercial Invoice does not include the Freight Value)

 - Documento Unico (Scanned Copy)